 To be eligible, you must:

-- be an active, non-faculty, university staff member (non-faculty)
+- Be an active, non-faculty, university staff member

-- have full-time continuous employment as non-faculty university staff for at least a year prior to the date you apply
+- Have full or part-time continuous employment (benefits-eligible) for at least 6 months prior to the date you apply

-A temporary financial hardship is one caused by a defined, time-limited, specific event* such as:
+A temporary financial hardship is one caused by a specific event such as but not limited to:

-*Given the limited amount of funds, all requests can't be approved even though there may be a clear need for assistance.
-This fund may be insufficient in the case of widespread disasters, community crises, or war/terrorism.
+Temporary financial hardship means a hardship event rather than pre-existing financial concerns.
+Given the limited amount of funds, all requests can't be approved even though there may be a clear need for assistance.
+This fund may be insufficient in the case of widespread disasters, community crisis, pandemic, act of war or terrorism.
+Employees separating from university employment are ineligible.

 How to Apply

-- Fill out and submit or print the SEF application form (submit-able PDF using Internet Explorer, or downloading and opening in Acrobat Reader).
-(Be sure to sign and date the printed form to verify that the information is valid and accurate.)
-All applications are treated as confidential.
+- Fill out the form electronically or print the form (PDF) and fill in manually.
+Be sure to sign and date the form to verify that the information is valid and accurate.
+All applications are treated confidential.

-- Attach a copy of a recent earnings statement and copies of all bills related to the hardship.
+- Attach a copy of your most recent earnings statement and copies of all bills related to the hardship.
 Other documentation may be requested during the application process.

-- You may be contacted by a staff counselor to review the application and to discuss other resources or services.
+- You may be contacted by Employee Assistance Program (EAP) staff to review the application and to discuss other resources or services.

-- You will be notified by Human Resources Administration of approval or denial within 10 business days after the application is received.
-You can't receive this information by phone.
+- You will be notified by EAP staff of approval or denial within 3 business days after your completed application and supporting documents are received.

 Note: If your application is found to contain misleading or inaccurate information it will be considered invalid and won't be forwarded to the selection committee.